| POST | /api/v1/users/login |

 @SerializedName("captcha")

-var captcha:String? = null
+open var captcha:String? = null

 @DataMember(Name="session", IsRequired=true)